evagoras/filesage/README.md

 FileSageConfig.remoteComparisonStrategies = ['etag', 'content-length', 'stream-buffer-compare']
 ```

-✅ Configuration changes apply immediately for all future file comparisons.
+✅ Configuration changes apply immediately for all future file comparisons.<br>
 ✅ No rebuild or restart is necessary.

 Or use the helper function: